 - Good hygiene.
 It is crucial to ensure hands are clean before applying any OTC blepharitis treatment.
 Wash your hands thoroughly before you wash your eyelids or use any scrubs.
 This can prevent future flareups as well.

 Take precautions if you have eczema or atopic dermatitis.
-Some treatments may contain chemicals that worsen blepharitis
+Some blepharitis over-the-counter treatments may contain chemicals that worsen blepharitis.

 When to See a Doctor

 While blepharitis is a chronic condition, good hygiene can prevent its recurrence and manage symptoms.
 If left untreated, blepharitis can lead to additional issues.